google/briolette/docs/design/concepts.md

 Much like availability, retail users will expect to be able to realize the value of tokens they have received.
-If a user discovers that they have a double spent token, thtoken system operator will be able to decide if they may be compensated for the loss.
+If a user discovers that they have a double spent token, thee  token system operator will be able to decide if they may be compensated for the loss.
 In many currency systems today, retail users are not compensated if they discover they have received a counterfeit note.
 This system does not improve on that situation but may provide additional tools to